Name: Hopie Stockman and David Branson Smith and Otto the pup

 Size: 800 square feet

-These newly-engaged California transplants have had to get resourceful in decorating their apartment in a 1920s Venice Beach house.
+These California transplants have had to get resourceful in decorating their apartment in a 1920s Venice Beach house.
 Rose Bowl Flea finds, hand-me-downs and tons of books blend into an eclectic, East Coast-meets-California beach cottage vibe.
-Hopie is the co-founder of Block Shop Textiles and Dave is a screenwriter— and they have found a way to both work from home in this 800 square foot space.
+Hopie is the co-founder of Block Shop Textiles and Dave is a screenwriter—and they have found a way to both work from home in this 800 square foot space.

 Hopie and Dave's creative backgrounds and penchant for travel have inspired a home that is uniquely theirs.
 Hopie and her sister, Lily Stockman, are the founders of Block Shop, a textiles company that combines traditional hand-block printing processes with a modern California aesthetic, collaborating with a family of printers and dyers in Rajasthan, India.
 The home's decor draws from elements made by local LA makers and pieces brought back from India.